Malicious (video game): Plot

 The Kingdom of Santville faced a precipitous decline due to its own King Eldrake and the plotting of neighbouring autocrats.
 While the leaders of the country indulged in their desires, the people of Santville remained oppressed, and rebellion became a distinct possibility.
-Queen Shmeckle, King Eldrake's wife, attempted to reign in his tyranny, but he imprisoned her on false accusations of fanning the flames of rebellion.
+Queen Ashlelei, King Eldrake's wife, attempted to reign in his tyranny, but he imprisoned her on false accusations of fanning the flames of rebellion.
 With the Queen, who the people heavily favoured over her husband, locked away, the people despaired.
 One month after the Queen's imprisonment, her son, Valeria, and her daughter, Erica, sneaked into the dungeons to set their mother free.
 They inform her that the councillors and generals of Santville thirst for power to the point that blood spills at the palace every day in their bids for more influence, and that the neighbouring Ganar Empire has captured most of their land.
 Along with Valeria's confession that King Eldrake fled the kingdom with eastern barbarian tribes, Erica implores her mother to flee as well, but she refuses due to her love for the people.
 A group of elders appear from the shadows of the dungeon offering Queen Ashlelei the "power to resist bane" in exchange for the lives of both her children or the lives of all Santville's people, which she refuses, saying that she will defend her people to the best of her own power, alongside her children.

 Despite the weakened state of Santville, Queen Ashlelei manages to recapture the lands taken from them by the Ganar Empire, but does not attack any further.
 With her children serving as adjuncts, Queen Ashlelei managed to recover the kingdom in six months.
-Just as they were prepared to resume offensive operations on the Ganar Empire, King Eldrake leads and army of barbarians against the capital itself, and with a surprise attack, he manages to make it to the throne room with ease.
+Just as they were prepared to resume offensive operations on the Ganar Empire, King Eldrake leads an army of barbarians against the capital itself, and with a surprise attack, he manages to make it to the throne room with ease.
 As Ashlelei is outmatched by Eldrake, Valeria comes to her defense, but is quickly defeated and forced to his knees.
 Erica reveals a dagger hidden in her clothing and, after berating her father heavily, stabs it into her own heart, prompting Valeria to break free of the barbarians holding him and rush to his sister's side.
 Erica explains to him that this was an attempted method of taking up the elder's previously rejected offer of power by killing herself, depriving their mother of the choice.
 Valeria picks up the dagger and stabs himself, too, and when he does, the elders once again appear from the shadows.
 They offer Ashlelei the strength to resist bane once again, informing her that she must return the power once bane is banished.
 The power takes the form of a large, red, dual-edged sword named Bloodfall, representative of Valeria, and a silver mask (which is actually a magic shield) representative of Erica.
 With her newfound power, Ashlelei defeats King Eldrake.